 We love sushi, and we love a good deal, so Banff Sushi is a slam dunk for us.
 The novelty of the sushi train was definitely appreciated and brought us back to Japan as we nabbed tantalizing bites of sushi off the Canadian train engine.
 If you like sushi, this may be one of the best deals in Banff.

-Today is the day to head to the town right next to Banff – Canmore.
-I personally love Canmore more than Banff (and not just because I live here), but because it feels less like a tourist destination and a place where real day-to-day operations happen.
+Today is the day to head to the town right next to Banff, and that is Canmore.
+I personally love Canmore more than Banff (and not just because I live here) because it feels less like a tourist destination and more like a place where real day-to-day operations happen.

 - Hike to Grassi Lakes